 Ageing has a profound effect on the appearance of the mid face.
-There may be significant atrophy of subcutaneous fat, leading to a loss of volume and decreased support for facial features, as well as a loss of skin elasticity.
+There may be significant atrophy of subcutaneous fat and even bone resorption (which happens with age), leading to a loss of volume and decreased support for facial features, as well as a loss of skin elasticity.

-Often an ageing face is less about a softening jawline and more about losing volume higher up in the face viz. the temples, the eyebrow area, the anterior and lateral midface giving the appearance of sunken cheeks.
-Although surgical procedures have been used traditionally to tighten skin and muscle and reduce the appearance of sagging around the jawline and midface, surgery cannot restore lost volume in the cheek area and a new generation of techniques are better suited for this purpose such as the Liquid Facelift also known as dermal filler rejuvenation.
+Often an ageing face is less about a softening jawline and more about losing volume higher up in the face in areas such as the temples, the eyebrow area, the anterior and lateral midface giving the appearance of sunken cheeks.